 One may argue the visions were mere fabrications of a deluded mind and held no special significance.
 I can understand that opinion but I also disagree.
 The visions held meaning for me which persists to this day.
 However in trying to extract that meaning my mind had to veer into dark corners where no person should want to tread.
 Psychosis and delusions lied there and this post is about one of those dark corners.

 The second vision caused my mind to race in order to make sense of it.
 I knew what I was seeing but my thoughts quickly switched to how I alone could accomplish it.
 It was the first of two delusions that were spawned by my attempts to rationalize the second vision, and helped to account for my first and only medical diagnoses of psychosis.

 Now one person cannot physically traverse the vastness of interstellar space to bring multiple planets together.
-It takes many people of many nations, centuries if not millennia, of advances to do that.
+It takes many people of many nations, centuries if not millennia, of technological and societal advances to do that.
 I understood this, but in my psychotic state I pretended to play an initial leadership role in such an endeavor for some time.
 My mind raced and eventually made another very wrong turn.
 A second delusion manifested itself: I thought I could be successful if I were Jesus Christ come again.

 That path is a very lonely, very dark, road to travel.
 No one should want to walk it.
 For not only will you be wrong, you will travel that road alone, with the weight of the world on your shoulders.
 Nor should I have thought to travel it given the first message received twenty years prior.
 But what was true twenty years ago may not be necessarily true today.
 Or so I thought.